Lucas-alt395/Lucas-alt395/README.md

 - 👋 Hi, I’m @Lucas-alt395
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Python and HTML.
+- 🌱 I’m currently learning HTML and C/C++
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach to me with my email: